 University of Southern California

-Intrepid Ascent recently performed an evaluation for the University of Southern California (USC) of student and alumni experience of its Masters of Health Administration (MHA) program.
-We examined how the MHA curriculum and training have been useful in the field and developed recommendations for program leadership based on student input.
+The University of Southern California’s Price School of Medicine engaged Intrepid Ascent to conduct and analyze interviews with providers in order to better understand barriers to buprenorphine initiation during relevant emergency department patient episodes.
+Previously, we conducted an evaluation of student and alumni experiences in USC’s Masters of Health Administration (MHA) program, examining how the MHA curriculum and training have been useful in the field and developed recommendations for program leadership based on student input.